-There is no derived grade process for a missed internal Achievement Standard or Unit Standard unless there is other reliable evidence of the same Achievement Standard approved by the Principal's Nominee.
+There is no derived grade process for a missed internal Achievement Standard or Unit Standard unless there is other reliable evidence of the same Standard approved by the Principal's Nominee.
 Other completed Standards do not provide evidence for missed Standards.

-For externally assessed Achievement Standards pupils will approach the school for a derived grade, which is based on pre-existing indicative grades for the standard, using the application form provided through the school from pupil services or downloaded from the NCEA website.
-The forms have to be submitted to Principal's Nominee via the school office before the deadline date determined by NZQA which a few days after the examination period finishes.
+For externally assessed Achievement Standards students will need to apply for a derived grade using the application form downloaded from the NCEA website.
+A medical professional need to complete a section of the form, a standard medical certificate is not sufficient.
+The forms must be submitted to Principal's Nominee either emailed or via the school office before the deadline date determined by NZQA which is a just after the examination period finishes.
+The derived grade will be based on a pre-existing indicative grade for the standard usually from the school exams or end of unit assessments